frolovdev/easymoney/README.md

 We currently hard work on adding non-intl formatting and support of cryptocurrencies, now we do not adhere to the semantic release, cause API (types) of packages might be changed.

 After adding formatting, we are going to commit our public API (publish 1.0.0) and support back-compatibility and semantic versioning.
-Please do not blame us for this decision; this allows us to move more iteratively (kind emoji).
+Please do not blame us for this decision; this allows us to move more iteratively 🚀.

 High-level roadmap described below.